trevex/dogcat/README.md

 involving both the development team, but also a platform team providing an internal developer platform (IDP).

+This demo covers a lot of ground some familiarity with the technology used by the demo is preferable.
+Check out the section below!

 ## Overview

 In `chapter01` the development team leverages serverless technology to quickly